 So in summary: it was a great week.
 The town and the mountains were beautiful, the skiing was mostly terrific — everyone’s skills improved dramatically — and we all had lots of fun together and with our friends from Barcelona.

-The Affair of the Sausages is the name for some events that sparked the Protestant Reformation in Switzerland in 1522.
+The Affair of the Sausages refers to events that sparked the Protestant Reformation in Switzerland in 1522.
 It started when Grossmünster’s Pastor Zwingli showed up at a party during Lent where his printer-friend Christoph was serving sausages to a band of working men.
 Meat eating was forbidden during Lent, but Christoph claimed that the working men were, umm, “exhausted from putting out the new edition of The Epistles of Saint Paul,” and so, I guess, in dire need of sausage.
-In any case, Christoph was arrested for his little sausage-fest (!), so Pastor Z clapped back with his sermon “Regarding the Choice and Freedom of Foods,” which he naturally based on the works of Martin Luther and Luther’s concept of individual rule.
-Ka-Pow!
-Pastor Z then, unfortunately, contracted the Black Plague — but survived!
-Divine judgment — uncertain!
-His Bishop focused more on the infection part of the story and said “no more preaching Reformation doctrine in my haus.”
-Too late though, because Pastor Z was already becoming a revered figure in Swiss Protestantism and soon published his own sixty-seven theses challenging Church of Rome doctrine.
+In any case, friend Christoph was arrested for his little sausage-fest, so Pastor Z clapped back with his sermon “Regarding the Choice and Freedom of Foods” (Ka-Pow!), which he naturally based on Martin Luther’s concept of individual rule.
+Unfortunately, Pastor Z then contracted the Black Plague — but survived!
+So I would say: divine judgment — uncertain!
+Pastor Z’s Bishop focused more on the sin than the salvation and said “no more preaching Reformation doctrine in my haus.”
+Too late!
+Pastor Z was already becoming a revered figure in Swiss Protestantism and soon published his own sixty-seven theses challenging Church of Rome doctrine.